-Sara Anne Corrigan wrote a great article for the Evansville Courier & Press about a freethought group at the University of Evansville (Indiana).
+Sara Anne Corrigan wrote a great article (update: link no longer active) for the Evansville Courier & Press about a freethought group at the University of Evansville (Indiana).
 The article focuses on the growth of atheist groups in the area, such as the University of Evansville Skeptical Society and Agnostics and Atheists Club of North High School.
 Evidently, five such groups have appeared in Evansville in the past year alone.

 The article provides a nice introduction to the groups, their founders, and best of all, the reasons why such groups are necessary.
 For example, Tony Kiegel, founder of the Evansville Free Thinkers was quoted as saying,

 There's a lot of discrimination.
 I founded EVFT because I wanted like-minded friends since people without religious beliefs face quite a bit of discrimination in our town.And what is it that leads people to join such groups or form new ones in areas that do not already have them?